Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 These optimizations mean Maria’s vacation video is ready to share much faster, creating a better user experience.

-Uncover more details in Mastering CPU Cores: Strategies for Monitoring and Optimization
+Uncover more details in Mastering NGINX Logs: Configuration and Analysis Guide

 Keeping Videos Safe: Security Implementation